thomasantony/simplepipe/README.md

     print(output) # Prints {'a': 1, 'b': 2, 'c': 3, 'd': 2}

 ## Hooks
-**simplepipe** also supports hooks that allow customization of the workflow.
-Multiple hooks can be added under the same name and the hooked functions will executed in the order that they were added wherver the hook event was specified.
+**simplepipe** also supports hooks that allow customization of the workflow after it has been created.
+Hook points are defined using the `add_hook_point` method.
+Any number of hook functions can be bound to the hook points in the work flow.
+Multiple hooks added at the same hook point will be executed in the order that they were added.

     import simplepipe